kaileykaes/take_home_simulation/README.md

 </div>

 ## Database
-This API stores data in a PostgreSQL database with three tables, namely `customers`, `subscriptions`, and `teas`.
-A many-to-many relationship exists between subscriptions and teas via the joins table `subscription_teas`
+This API stores data in a PostgreSQL database with four tables, `customers`, `subscriptions`, `subscription_teas` and `teas`.
+In this relational database, customers have many subscriptions and subscriptions belong to a single customer.
+A many-to-many relationship exists between subscriptions and teas via the joins table `subscription_teas`.

 ![](./database_schema.png)